1. Use a zip lock plastic bag and thread

 - You will need: a 1 to 2 litre soft drink bottle, a drill or a small nail and a hammer, scissors.

-- Cut the top off your soda bottle.
+- Cut the top off the plastic bottle.

 - Drill or hammer a few tiny holes into the screw top lid.